hedzr/pools/README.md

 #### `WithBlockIfCantBorrow(b)`

-Generally the pool might return nil for `Borrow()` if all connections were borrowed.
+Generally the pool might return nil for `Borrow()` if all connections in pool had been borrowed.

 But also `WithBlockIfCantBorrow(true)` can block at `Borrow()` till any connection returned by `Return()`.